 “For behold, I create new heavens and a new earth.”
 Isaiah 65:17

-When we think of end-time prophecy, we often think of the books of Revelation, Daniel, and Thessalonians.
-But the prophet Isaiah also wrote about it.
-He not only foresaw the coming of the Messiah as the suffering servant (chapters 6,9,11,42,49,53); He also predicted the establishment of both the Millennial Kingdom and the eternal kingdom that follows it in Isaiah 65, a chapter in the Bible super-packed with details about what is to come.
-We will break it all down here.
+When we think of end-time biblical prophecy, we often think of the books of Revelation, Daniel, and Thessalonians.
+However, the prophet Isaiah also wrote extensively about it.
+He foresaw the coming of Jesus as the suffering servant (chapters 6,9,11, 42, 49, 53).
+He also predicted the establishment of both the Millennial and eternal kingdoms and what believers can expect (Isaiah 65).

 Who Was Isaiah?

-Isaiah ministered in and around Jerusalem in the land of Judah from 739-686 B.C. during the reigns of kings Uzziah (also called Azariah in 2 Kings), Jotham, Ahaz, and Hezekiah.
-God called him to prophesy in the year King Uzziah died (739 B.C.), joining fellow prophets Hosea and Micah.
+Isaiah ministered in and around Jerusalem in the land of Judah from 739-686 B.C. during the reigns of kings Uzziah (also called Azariah, 2 Kings), Jotham, Ahaz, and Hezekiah.
+God called him to prophesy the year King Uzziah died (739 B.C.), joining fellow prophets Hosea and Micah.

-From 739-681 B.C., Isaiah detail ed Israel’s future in numerous ways, more than any other biblical author in either testament.
-He laid it out in a style called “prophetic foreshortening.”
-Unlike John’s prophecy in Revelation, Isaiah did not predict future events in sequential or chronological timelines.
+Isaiah’s advanced education and knowledge in political and religious issues allowed him to detail Israel’s future in numerous ways, more than any other biblical author in either testament.
+Unlike John’s style in the book Revelation, Isaiah employed a style called “prophetic foreshortening” in which he did not predict future events in sequential or chronological timelines.
+Instead, his prophecies jumped back and forth between the Millennial and eternal kingdoms.

-Isaiah prophesied significant events in Israel’s existence, its main themes being judgment and salvation.
-His book is primarily divided into three sections: 1-39, 40-55, and 56-66.
+The book of Isaiah, which mainly concerns judgment and salvation, is primarily divided into three sections: chapters 1-39, 40-55, and 56-66.

 “Then Isaiah said to [King] Hezekiah, ‘Hear the word of the LORD of hosts.
 ‘Behold, the days are coming when all that is in your house and what your fathers have accumulated until this day shall be carried to Babylon; nothing shall be left,’ says the LORD.
 ‘And they shall take away some of your sons who will descend from you, whom you will beget, and they shall be eunuchs in the palace of the king of Babylon.’’”
 (39:5-7)